Disinformation Governance Board: Function

-Reception
+Reactions

 The Associated Press noted that the "little credible information about the new Disinformation Governance Board" made it "an instant target for criticism", leading to a "bungled rollout" and "rocky start" for the board.
-The Washington Post described the board as falling victim to "a textbook disinformation campaign" about their mission, to which it failed to respond adequately.
-The American Conservative called the board "a cautionary note on how dangerously out of touch Washington is."
+Taylor Lorenz, writing for The Washington Post, described the board as falling victim to "a textbook disinformation campaign" about their mission, citing failures by DHS to communicate with relevant congressional entities, to respond to criticism of the board's name and its unclear mission, and to defend against right-wing criticism of Jankowicz.

+Conservatives said the board would be used as a tool by Democrats to restrict freedom of speech.
 Republican lawmakers and pundits quickly criticized the board after it was announced, with some calling for it to be disbanded.
-Senator Josh Hawley (R-MO) opined that "Homeland Security has decided to make policing Americans' speech its top priority".
-Senator Mitt Romney (R-UT) called the board a "terrible idea" that "communicates to the world that we're going to be spreading propaganda in our own country", arguing that it should be disbanded.
-Some critics, including Florida governor Ron DeSantis and former Democratic representative for Hawaii Tulsi Gabbard, likened the board to the Ministry of Truth, a fictional governmental department in George Orwell's dystopian novel Nineteen Eighty-Four.
-"Ministry of Truth" trended on Twitter for several hours after the announcement.
-Republican Federal Communications Commission commissioner Brendan Carr called the board "Orwellian", "un-American" and "unconstitutional."
-Representatives Mike Turner (R-OH) and John Katko (R-NY) wrote that "Given the complete lack of information about this new initiative and the potential serious consequences of a government entity identifying and responding to 'disinformation,' we have serious concerns about the activities of this new Board".
+Senator Josh Hawley of Missouri said that "Homeland Security has decided to make policing Americans' speech its top priority".
+Senator Mitt Romney of Utah called the board a "terrible idea" that "communicates to the world that we're going to be spreading propaganda in our own country", arguing that it should be disbanded.
+Some critics, including Florida governor Ron DeSantis and former Democratic representative for Hawaii, Tulsi Gabbard, compared the board to the Ministry of Truth, from George Orwell's dystopian novel Nineteen Eighty-Four.
+A group of Republican state attorneys general led by Jason Miyares of Virginia threatened legal action unless DHS disbanded the board, which Miyares described as "Orwellian".
+Republican congressmen Mike Turner of Ohio and John Katko of New York wrote that "Given the complete lack of information about this new initiative and the potential serious consequences of a government entity identifying and responding to 'disinformation,' we have serious concerns about the activities of this new Board".

+Jankowicz's appointment as head of the board drew criticism from congressional Republicans along with right-wing media outlets and influencers.
+Conservative pundits and social media users spread conspiracy theories about the board's purpose, including the false claim that Jankowicz planned to edit Twitter posts by ordinary users.
+Critics took issue with Jankowicz's past social media comments expressing support for Democrats, praising efforts to crack down on COVID-19 misinformation, doubting the origin of the Hunter Biden laptop controversy, debating the origins of the Christopher Steele dossier, and her negative response to the acquisition of Twitter by Elon Musk.
+Jankowicz had suggested in 2020 that Hunter Biden's laptop could be part of a Russian disinformation campaign; a group of former senior intelligence officials had also called the laptop "deeply suspicious".
+Jankowicz later said that her remarks had been taken out of context.